Quickstart#

 AReaL-lite provides standalone launchers for distributed experiments.
 After setting up

-your Ray or Slurm cluster, launch experiments similarly to LocalLauncher
+your Ray or Slurm cluster, launch experiments similarly to LocalLauncher:

 # Launch with Ray launcher.
 4 nodes (4 GPUs each), 3 nodes for generation, 1 node for training.

-python3 -m areal.launcher.ray examples/lite/gsm8k_grpo.py \
+python3 -m areal.launcher.ray examples/math/gsm8k_rl.py \

---config examples/lite/configs/gsm8k_grpo.yaml \
+--config examples/math/gsm8k_grpo.yaml \

 experiment_name=<your experiment name> \